mobile-next/.github/profile/README.md

 - Our mission is to make mobile development accessible to everyone.
 - Any developer can bring their ideas to life without friction.
 - No more mobile platform specific tooling, no more vendor locking, no more UX nightmares.
-- Open source and secure from the get go.
+- Open source and secure from the get go, connect it easily to any AI Agent and AI Tool

 <h4 align="left">
     <a href="https://github.com/mobile-next">